joereynolds/SQHell.vim/README.md

 - Execute arbitrary commands
 - View records from a table interactively

-NOTE: Currently only MySQL is supported.
-Support for other DBMS's should be trivial to add but are currently unimplemented.
+NOTE:
+MySql has the most features, there is basic support for Postgres which is being worked on...

 ## Examples